OpenFreeEnergy/openfreeenergy.github.io/_posts/2025-04-23-cli-improvements.md

 Our hope is that these improvements made to the openfe gather CLI functionality will make analyzing and troubleshooting free energy calculation results a bit easier.

-Many of these changes were in response to issues raised by users.
-If you have fhttps://github.com/OpenFreeEnergy/openfe/issues), and more feedback is always welcome - no matter how small!
+Many of these changes were in response to [issues raised by users](https://github.com/OpenFreeEnergy/openfe/issues), and more feedback is always welcome - no matter how small!